WAIT! Don’t do it! Don’t throw those ripe bananas away!

 - 1 cup dark chocolate chips (you can also add walnuts)

-- In a large bowl, cream butter and sugar together for about 2 minutes until smooth.
-Whisk in the egg then add the mashed bananas and vanilla.
+- In a large bowl, cream butter and brown sugar together for about 2 minutes until smooth.
+Mash the bananas with a fork then stir them into the batter.
+Whisk in the egg and add in the vanilla.
 Mix, scraping down the sides of the bowl, until well combined.

 - Add the flour, baking soda, baking powder, and salt.
+Make sure the flour is not clumpy.
 Mix until just combined.
-Careful not to over mix.
-Fold in the chocolate chips and any other mix-ins like walnuts, if you'd like.
+Careful not to over mix the wet with the dry ingredients.
+Using a spatula, fold in the chocolate chips and/or walnuts.
+Feel free to add other mix-ins too!

 Originally posted in August 2016.
 Updated photos in January 2018.